CPA Tune: AI Optimization & Automated Bidding

 Start with a CPA target that’s around 20% higher than your ideal tCPA.
 This gives the algorithm flexibility during the learning phase and helps prevent premature bidding restrictions that can limit scale.

-- Use the target CPA as a main lever to control bidding
+- Use the main control levers to guide bidding performance

 - Set a sufficient daily budget